Counterfactual Credit Policy Optimization for Multi-Agent Collaboration: Theoretical Analysis of Counterfactual Credit

+This section analyzes CCPO.
+SEPO is intentionally bounded to serve as a credit-redistribution signal around the verifier outcome; we therefore treat it empirically rather than claiming separate optimization guarantees for it.
+The main theoretical point is modest: under explicit conditional-independence assumptions, counterfactual rewards can be interpreted as valid baseline-subtracted returns for policy-gradient estimation.

-We train each agent with GRPO, which uses clipped importance ratios (and optionally KL monitoring) to keep each policy update conservative.
-This can be interpreted as enforcing an \emph{effective trust region} \citep{wan2503rema} in practice.
-Accordingly, we present an idealized monotonic-improvement characterization under a KL trust-region condition; the proof is deferred to Appendix~\ref{app:ccpo_convergence}. \begin{theorem} Consider alternating updates where one agent $k$ is updated while the other agents are fixed at $\theta_{-k}^t$.
-Let $\pi_{\text{old}}:=\pi_{\theta_k^{t}}$ and $\pi_{\text{new}}:=\pi_{\theta_k^{t+1}}$ be the policies before and after one GRPO update for agent $k$.
-Assume the GRPO update is conservative in the sense that it satisfies an effective KL trust-region bound
+Our main implementation uses GRPO as the base optimizer, which applies clipped importance ratios and optionally KL monitoring to keep each policy update conservative.
+Other policy-gradient optimizers can consume the same CCPO rewards, but the monotonicity statement below is tied to conservative trust-region-style updates rather than to the reward allocator itself.
+Accordingly, we present an idealized monotonic-improvement characterization under a KL trust-region condition; this result should be read as a sanity check for conservative block updates, not as a convergence guarantee for practical GRPO training.
+The proof is deferred to Appendix~\ref{app:ccpo_convergence}. \begin{theorem} Consider alternating updates where one agent $k$ is updated while the other agents are fixed at $\theta_{-k}^t$.
+Let $\pi_{\text{old}}:=\pi_{\theta_k^{t}}$ and $\pi_{\text{new}}:=\pi_{\theta_k^{t+1}}$ be the policies before and after one block update for agent $k$.
+Assume the update is conservative in the sense that it satisfies a KL trust-region bound

-which can be enforced in practice by clipping and KL monitoring/early stopping.
+which practical clipped updates can only approximate and monitor rather than enforce exactly.
 Assume further that the update improves a TRPO-style surrogate objective by at least $\Delta_L>0$ in the induced stationary MDP with other agents fixed, and that the old-policy advantage is bounded by $\epsilon=\max_{s,a}|A_{\pi_{\text{old}}}(s,a)|$.
 Then

 where \(C(\gamma)=\frac{2\gamma\sqrt{2}}{(1-\gamma)^2}\).
 In particular, if $\Delta_L \ge C(\gamma)\epsilon\sqrt{\delta}$ for each block update, then $J$ is non-decreasing and, since $J\in[0,1]$, the sequence of objective values converges. \end{theorem}